allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 - Change CPU to memory ratio on worker nodes.
 - Decrease the amount of worker nodes.

-I’ve decided to change the CPU to memory ratio, not to decrease the amount of worker nodes.
+I’ve decided to change the CPU to memory ratio rather than decrease the number of worker nodes.
 I did not want to compromise on scalability and time needed to perform a job.

 Test on a 3% subsample of input data has given the following cost of data processing: